hymn to the land of the rising sun

-The work received its premiere performance Kyoto Tachibana High School Band, Hiroyuki Tanaka, Director, on January 3rd, 2012.
+Commissioned by the Green Band Association and premiered by the Kyoto Tachibana High School Band, Hiroyuki Tanaka, Director, on January 3rd, 2012.
+Composer conducted premiere.

 Hymn to the Land of the Rising Sun is, above all, a tone poem, with many symbolic meanings.
 It is a piece with essential styles and signature motifs that really paint the image of an American mural.
 This tone poem gathers all those styles that have remained strong amongst the American public and presents them as a gift to a land so dear in a time of difficulty.